With cryptocurrency being a hot topic at the moment, focus soon moves to cryptocurrency tax and how much you’ll need to pay in the UK.

 Finally, cryptocurrency mining is currently outside the scope for VAT, so it won’t count towards your VAT thresholds either, and trading is exempt for VAT purposes too.

-The tax rules around cryptocurrency can be complex, but we’re here to help!
+Cryptocurrency tax can be complex, but we’re here to help!
 If you need to talk through how to manage your cryptocurrency transactions and report them on your tax return, you can book a call with one of our advisers by completing our contact form.